Characene: History

 Trade continued to be important.
 A famous Characenian, a man named Isidore, was the author of a treatise on Parthian trade routes, the Mansiones Parthicae.
 The inhabitants of Palmyra had a permanent trading station in Characene.
 Many inscriptions mention caravan trade.

 Next to Charax, other important cities were Forat (at the Tigris), Apologos and Teredon.
 On his coins Meredates (ruled 131 to 150/151) calls himself king of the Omani.
 The latter are mentioned sporadically by ancient writers.
 According to Pliny (VI.145) they lived between Petra and Charax.
-They were according to some schola for a certain period part of the Charakene.
+They were according to some scholars for a certain period part of the Charakene.
 So it seems that the kingdom extended to the South of the Persian Gulf.
 However, the reading and interpretation of the legends on the king's coins is problematic.

 In AD 115 the Roman emperor Trajan conquered Mesopotamia as main part of his Parthian campaign.
 He also reached Characene, where he saw ships bound for India.
 According to Cassius Dio, Attambelos ruled there and was friendly to the emperor.
 Also the people of Charax Spasinu are described as friendly towards the emperor.
 The following two years, the Charakene remained most likely Roman, but emperor Hadrian decided to withdraw from Trajan's territorial gains.
 It remains uncertain whether the Charakene remained independent or whether it was placed under direct Parthian rule.
 The next Parthian king attested in ancient sources is Meredates, mentioned in an inscription at Palmyra datable to 131.

 In 221–222 AD, an ethnic Persian, Ardashir V, who was King of Persis, led a revolt against the Parthians, establishing the Sasanian Empire.
 According to later Arab histories, he defeated Characene forces, killed its last ruler, rebuilt the town, and renamed it Astarābād-Ardašīr.
 The area around Charax that had been the Characene state was thereon known by the Aramaic name myšn, myšwn in the Babylonian Talmud (Baba Kamma 97b; Baba Bathra 73a; Shabbat 101a), or myšyn as attested in an Aramaic incantation bowl from Nippur, which was later adapted by the Arab conquerors as Maysān.

 Charax continued, under the name Maysān, with Persian texts making various mention of governors throughout the fifth century.
 A Nestorian Church was mentioned there in the sixth century.
 The Charax mint appears to have continued throughout the Sassanid empire and into the Umayyad empire, minting coins as late as AD 715.

 The earliest references from the first century A.D. indicates that the people of Characene were referred to as Μεσηνός and lived along the Arabian side of the coast at the head of the Persian Gulf.